 Series: 2016 inscriptions on the Representative List

-Production: M&S Studio, Georgia, producer.
-Georgia.
-National Agency for Cultural Heritage Preservation, sponsor.
+Publisher: M&S Studio, Georgia Sponsor: Georgia.
+National Agency for Cultural Heritage Preservation

 Rights: Georgia.
 National Agency for Cultural Heritage Preservation